 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-An estimated 3,933 people in Australia will be diagnosed with pancreatic cancer in 2020.
-There will be an average of 11 new cases a day and 8 deaths a day.
+An estimated 4,261 people in Australia will be diagnosed with pancreatic cancer in 2021.
+There will be an average of 11 new cases a day and 9 deaths a day.
 Pancreatic cancer is the third-leading cause of cancer related deaths in Australia and is more common in older age groups.

 The causes of pancreatic cancer are still unknown.
 However, some factors, which include lifestyle habits and certain medical conditions, can increase the chance of developing pancreatic cancer.